Special Geographic Area: Provincehood proposals

-The Bangsamoro Parliament passed a resolution on September 27, 2024 urging the national Congress to pass a bill creating 'Kutawato' province from the SGA.
+The Bangsamoro Parliament passed a resolution on September 27, 2024 urging the national Congress to pass a bill creating a proposed "Province of Kutawato" from the SGA.
 Robin Padilla in November 2024 filed Senate Bill No. 2875 in response.
-However, the Bangsamoro government is instead proposing that the area be renamed into ”Moro Province” to avoid confusion with Cotabato.
+However, the Bangsamoro government instead proposed the name "Moro Province" to avoid confusion with Cotabato.

-A 2024 report by the political think tank Institute for Autonomy and Governance (IAG) asserted that the proposed new province may fail under legality due to not meeting the criteria on land area, population, and income as set by the Local Government Code of the Philippines.
-IAG suggested merger to the neighboring Maguindanao del Norte province as the legally feasible option, preferably after the first Bangsamoro elections.
-However, Antao's Bangsamoro Transition Authority Office noted that the proposed province has larger population and wider "partly contiguous" land area than those of Biliran and Dinagat Islands, and the combined annual incomes of the eight municipalities is higher than the yearly income of Dinagat Islands.
+A 2024 report by political think tank Institute for Autonomy and Governance (IAG) asserted that the proposed new province may fail legal tests due to not meeting the provincial status criteria on land area, population, and income as set by the Local Government Code.
+IAG recommended annexation by neighboring Maguindanao del Norte as the legally feasible option, preferably after the first Bangsamoro elections.
+However, Antao's Bangsamoro Transition Authority Office noted that the proposed province has a larger population and wider "partly contiguous" land area than those of Biliran and Dinagat Islands, and the combined annual incomes of the eight municipalities is higher than the yearly income of Dinagat Islands.

 Geography

-The Special Geographic Area (SGA) is situated within the province of Cotabato.
-While the SGA is part of Bangsamoro, Cotabato is still grouped with the Soccsksargen region.
-The barangays of the SGA are mainly scattered in the Liguasan Marsh and the Nabalawag Mountains.
+The Special Geographic Area consists of non-contiguous barangays of Bangsamoro located within Cotabato, a province of the Soccsksargen region.
+These barangays are scattered primarily across the Liguasan Marsh and the Nabalawag Mountains.